theadambyrne/blueorigin-digitaltwin/README.md

 NASA has published data that was recorded during Flight 1 of the Blue Origin Deorbit, Descent, and Landing Tipping Point (BODDL-TP) Game Changing Development (GCD) Program.
 This data was recorded during Flight 1 of the Blue Origin Deorbit, Descent, and Landing Tipping Point (BODDL-TP) Game Changing Development (GCD) Program.
 The flight included IMU, cameras for terrain relative navigation, and range and velocity lidar sensors.
 The flight was completed under NASA contract 80LARC19C0005 in October 2020.

 [Dataset Card](DATASET.txt) | [Source](https://www.kaggle.com/datasets/kazushiadachi/blue-origins-reusable-rocket-test-ddlf1/data)

-## Analysis

-All exploration of data is done under the [notebooks](notebooks) directory.

-## Simulation

-Simulation will follow a microservice architecture with the following template of services:

-- Reader Service: Reads the data from the dataset for processing.
-- Simulator Service: Listens to reader and handles simulaton of data.
-- Writer Service: Responsible for logging and entities post-op.

-Everything will run via config.cfg file for selecting data and simulation parameters.